The Art of Charlie Chan Hock Chye: Controversy

 A grant of S$8,000 was initially given for the creation of the novel by the National Arts Council, but was revoked on 29 May 2015, ahead of the 30 May official book launch at Kinokuniya Singapore Bookstore due to "sensitive content" which sparked controversy.

 A spokesperson for the NAC responded in a newspaper forum that the graphic novel "potentially undermines the authority of legitimacy [sic] of the Government and its public institutions and thus breaches our funding guidelines".
 Epigram Books founder Edmund Wee had returned the S$6,400 and printed stickers to cover up the National Arts Council logo in the printed books.

 The withdrawal of the government grant, however, created much publicity for the book and the 1,000 initial prints of the book sold out quickly upon its launch.
 The second print of books without the NAC logo was back in bookstores from 19 June 2015 onwards.

 International release

 The book was published by American publisher Pantheon Books in March 2016 and released internationally.
 The book had appeared on international bestseller lists compiled by Amazon.com and The New York Times.
 Besides winning the Singapore Literature Prize in 2016, it also won the Book of the Year accolade at the Singapore Book Awards in 2016.
 It was also awarded the Pingprisen for Best International Comic in 2017.

-In 21 July 2017, Sonny Liew, the author of the book, won three Eisner Awards for Best Writer/Artist, Best Publication Design and Best U.S. Edition of International Material—Asia in the 29th annual Will Eisner Comic Industry Awards held at the Comic-Con International, San Diego, United States.
+In 21 July 2017, Sonny Liew, the author of the book, won three Eisner Awards for Best Writer/Artist, Best Publication Design and Best U.S. Edition of International Material—Asia in the 29th annual Will Eisner Comic Industry Awards held at San Diego Comic-Con.
 He was also nominated for three other Eisner Awards for Best Letterer, Best Colorist, and Best Graphic Album—New.